ziman/meshub/README.md

       depends on the central coordinating node.
       In contrast, the meshub hub is just a dumb repeater and can run on any old untrusted machine.
+      It's up to the clients to use PSK-based encryption.
+      (Beware that the unencrypted port hack makes things vulnerable.)

 ## Troubleshooting